juliansteenbakker/zettle_sdk/README.md

 ## License

-This plugin is provided as-is.
-Please refer to the Zettle SDK license terms for the underlying SDKs.
+This project is licensed under the BSD 3 License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing